 Does Composite Decking Fade?

-Hyperion Pioneer and Explorer deck boards do not have a plastic protective coating.
-They are the same coloured composite material throughout; a material which contains up to 60% recycled wood.
-As a result, it contains natural wood oils, called tannins, which are dark brown coloured.
-This is the same substance that contribute to tea’s colour.
-These tannins are gradually washed out of the wood by rain and moisture in the air.
+The decking tannins are gradually washed out of the wood by rain and moisture in the air.
 This occurs during the first 8 to 10 weeks in a process sometimes called ‘extractive bleeding’.
-The colour change is greatest in the lighter colours where the tannins contribute a higher percentage of the original colouration.
+The colour change is greatest in lighter coloured boards where the tannins contribute a higher percentage of the original colouration.